changeofpace/Overwatch-Dump-Fix/README.md

 ## Summary

-This plugin removes anti-dumping and obfuscation techniques from the popular FPS game Overwatch.
+This x64dbg plugin removes anti-dumping and obfuscation techniques from the popular FPS game Overwatch.
 This project is a continuous effort to reverse engineer Overwatch's protection as it is modified and improved in future patches.

+## v2.0

+Restoring imports with Scylla has been improved by remapping Overwatch's memory mapped views with PAGE\_EXECUTE\_READWRITE protection instead of dumping a copy of the image.

+## Usage

-## Added commands
+### Added commands

 - **OverwatchDumpFix**

-## Usage

 ### x64dbg